 The main reason for last-minute denials or stress in the mortgage process is because the loan officer did not properly pre-qualify borrowers.
 Loan officers issued a pre-approval letter without properly qualifying borrowers.
 Training a loan officer cannot be done overnight.
 Takes a lot of time, patience, and practice.
 Most borrowers do not have 700 credit scores, perfect credit payment history, have 20% down payment, have a low debt to income ratios, or have steady solid incomes and employment history.

-Borrowers Credit Scores And Payment History Profile
+Borrowers Credit Scores and Payment History Profile

 Every borrower’s credit and financial profile needs to be carefully and thoroughly reviewed.
 Make sure they not only meet the minimum federal agency guidelines but also meet the guidelines of your mortgage company.
 Depending on where loan officers work, they need to know their employer’s lender overlays and need to get familiar with them.
+Whether you get the borrower through your branch, get them from a lead company, or get borrower through a referral, the first step when dealing with borrowers the initial interview.

 Questions To Ask When Pre-Qualifying Borrowers